 Why Choose Palmetto St. Augustine Grass Sod for Your Houston Project?

 Call 281-431-7441.
 If you’re looking for an easy-to-care-for and shade tolerant grass for your next Houston area project, you should consider Palmetto St. Augustine grass.
 In this video, Houston Grass Owner Michael Romine talks about Palmetto St. Augustine and its advantages and disadvantages for our area.
 Here’s Michael.

 Here we are in Palmetto St. Augustine grass at Houston Grass.
 We ran out of room for the plot of grass, so the Palmetto St. Augustine is what we have planted all the way around that office.
-When you compare Palmetto St. Augustine with the Raleigh St. Augustine grass, it’s certainly the finest bladed and most dense grass of all of them.
+When you compare Palmetto St. Augustine with the Raleigh St. Augustine grass, it’s certainly the finer-bladed and more dense grass.
 It’s really a nice looking grass.

 Most Shade Tolerant St. Augustine Grass Variety We Carry